darkforestry/amms-rs/docs/addingAnAMM.md

 ## Adding a new AMM factory

 Many AMMs will have a factory that is responsible for deploying / managing automated market makers associated with a protocol.
 Some AMMs might not have a factor however, it is very typical for DEXs and other CFMMs to have one.
-In the case that your AMM has a factory, we will add it to `damms` to enable identification of all AMMs related to that factory.
+In the case that your AMM has a factory, we will add it to `amms` to enable identification of all AMMs related to that factory.
 An example of this is the UniswapV2Factory.
 This contract deploys all of the UniswapV2 pools and through the factory, we can identify every pool within the UniswapV2 ecosystem.
 In the following sections, we will walk through creating a factory type,k implementing the `AutomatedMarketMakerFactory` trait, adding the factory to the `Factory` enum, adding peripheral functions, adding tests and lastly adding the factory to the discovery module.
 This process is very similar to creating a new AMM by design.
 Let's get started.

 <br>